-Water Supply and Wastewater Developer Charges may be applied to any development which creates new or increased demands upon water supply and wastewater systems.
-The charges are levied so that Council can fund the infrastructure required for development such as reservoirs, trunk mains, sewerage treatments plants and pump stations.
+Wastewater Developer Charges may be applied to any development which creates new or increased demands on wastewater systems.
+The charges are levied so that Council can fund the infrastructure required for development such as trunk sewers and mains, treatments plants and pump stations.
+Developer Charges must be paid for the subdivision of land, creation of new lots and residential development, to provide an ET entitlement or those developments.

 Section 64 of the Local Government Act 1993 refers to Sections 305, 306 and 307 of the Water Management Act 2000.
-It is the provisions of the Water Management Act that enable Council to recover costs of infrastructure incurred in servicing new developments, additions and changes to existing developments.
+It is the provisions of the Water Management Act that enables Council to recover costs of infrastructure incurred in servicing new developments, additions and changes to existing developments.
 This charge is in addition to any other, which Council may apply.